-- Owners of sources with operating permits must certify that the source is in compliance each year.
+- Owners or operators must certify that the source is in compliance each year.

-- Permits must be renewed every 5 years.
+- Operating Permits must be renewed every 5 years.

-- Each initial and renewed operating permit, as well as significant modifications, are subject to public comment and offers the public an opportunity for a hearing before the Air Quality Control Commission.
+- Each initial and renewed operating permit, as well as significant modifications, are subject to public comment and an opportunity for a hearing before the Air Quality Control Commission.

 The division is required by law to recover the costs of the operating permit program by charging applicants a processing fee (for more information, see Emissions and Permitting Fees).